 The Effects of Diversification on Portfolio Returns

 For this analysis, we maintained the same method of calculating portfolio returns as we employed previously.
-Like in our past analyses, we calculated portfolio returns by dividing the amount of interest earned for each investment by the amount of principal invested, and then annualizing that figure (dividing it by the number of days the loan was active, then multiplying by 365).
+Like in our past analyses, we calculated portfolio returns by dividing the amount of interest earned for each investment by the amount of principal invested, and then annualizing that figure (dividing it by the number of days the loan corresponding to the LRO was active, then multiplying by 365).
 Each annualized return is then weighted by the amount invested as a proportion of all principal invested in the portfolio.
 Reinvestments are accounted for as new, separate investments.
-Balances held as available cash in GROUNDFLOOR Accounts are not included in the analysis, since they are not invested and can be withdrawn upon demand.
+Balances held as available cash in Groundfloor Accounts are not included in the analysis, since they are not invested and can be withdrawn upon demand.

 The Effects of Diversification on Loss Ratios